-The healthy choice should be an easy choice.
-BCHLA works to advance and support health-promoting policies, environments, programs and services so that British Columbians have opportunities to be healthy.
+Everybody deserves a chance to be healthy.
+BCHLA works to advance and support health-promoting policies, environments, programs and services so that British Columbians have more opportunities to be healthier.

 BCHLA's policy agenda centers on efforts that address the common risk factors of chronic disease and underlying determinants that contribute significantly to cancer, cardiovascular disease, chronic respiratory disease and diabetes.

-BCHLA has three evidence-based papers that inform our policy work:
+BCHLA has four evidence-based papers that inform our policy work:

 - Leading BC Towards a Healthier Future (2010) provides an overview of the lessons learned by BCHLA.